-This might seem a rather obvious piece of advice.
-But the fact is, the higher you rank in the SERPs, the higher your CTR, as the following table shows:
+This might seem back-to-front reasoning, but the fact is: the higher you rank in the SERPs, the higher your CTR, as the following table shows:

 Search ranking is directly correlated with page speed: the faster your web page loads, the higher it will rank in the search results.
 And higher-ranking pages get higher click-through rates.

 So increasing site speed leads to higher SERP CTR.

 For tips on how to increase your site speed, see my article: 27 Easy Ways to Reduce Server Response Time in WordPress

 #25.
 Use the data in Google Search Console